Master WiFi Channel Planning: Best Practices for Seamless Connectivity

 • 969 User reviews

 To properly tackle the subject of WiFi channel planning, we must first explain the basic concepts of 802.11 wireless networking.
-The 802.11 specifications list the radio frequency spectrum allocated to WiFi, including but not limited to 2.4 GHz and 5 GHz frequency bands, which dominate the consumer market.
+The 802.11 specifications list the radio frequency spectrum allocated to WiFi, including the 2.4 GHz, 5 GHz, and emerging 6 GHz bands, which are transforming network design by offering more capacity and less interference.

 WiFi channels waves